learningequality/ka-lite/docs/usermanual/userman_admin.rst

 On Windows, navigate to ``X:\Documents and Settings\<username>\.kalite\content``.

+.. note:: If the drive where your ``.kalite/`` folder does not have enough free disk space,
+          you can change your `Configuration Settings`_, the one named ``CONTENT_ROOT`` and define a folder where your videos are downloaded to.
+Remember that you may want to move the contents of your old ``content/`` folder.

 .. note:: The ``.kalite`` folder is hidden on some systems, so if you are in a
           file browser, you have to enable showing hidden files and folders.